 If you have an interest in both the business world and human behavior, a career in industrial-organizational psychology could be the perfect choice for you.
-Not only does this role allow candidates like you to study human behavior and apply that knowledge to the workplace, but the profession is also experiencing rapid growth.
+This role allow candidates like you to study human behavior and apply that knowledge to the workplace.
+The profession is experiencing rapid growth.
 The United States Department of Labor recently ranked industrial-organizational psychologist number one on its list of the Top 10 Fastest Growing Jobs.

 The Role of an Industrial-Organizational Psychologist

-Like psychologists in all fields, industrial-organizational study human behavior, including the cognitive, social and emotional processes that drive it.
+Industrial-organizational psychologists study human behavior, including the cognitive, social and emotional processes that drive it.
 They observe and assess why people behave in the ways they do.